Title

 An amendment to the Provincial Government Act requires provincial treasurers to deposit surplus funds with the Insular Treasurer, in order to expedite the enactment of the bill for the public good.

-The provincial treasurer is authorized to deposit provincial funds not needed in the near future for public use in a bank of deposit of approved standing in the Islands, with the condition that the board approves the terms of the deposit contract.
+It authorizes the provincial treasurer to deposit so much of provincial funds as may not be needed in the near future for public use in a bank of approved standing in the Islands.

-The provincial treasurer must deposit surplus provincial funds with the Insular Treasurer whenever the Insular Treasury is designated as the depository for the provincial funds of the province by the Insular Treasurer.
+It introduces an additional option/requirement: the provincial treasurer must deposit surplus provincial funds with the Insular Treasurer whenever the Insular Treasury is designated as the depository for the province’s funds by the Insular Treasurer.

 All interest paid on such deposits shall inure to the benefit of the provincial treasury.